bigcommerce/dev-docs-style-guide-linter/test.md

 The B3 admin panel is seamlessly loaded as an iFrame accessible from the My Apps section of your Store Dashboard.
 The client-facing portions of the app are loaded dynamically with JavaScript.

-# Customizing B3

-With B3, you can customize the placement of B3 app elements, customize display text, customize styling, and customize checkout configurations.
-You also have access to the lifecycle hooks for many B3 modules to inject your own JavaScript functions.

-Additionally, you can use the B3 REST API to create, read, update, and delete items such as orders, companies, addresses, payments, sales reps, and users.
-This API allows you to build your own services or integrate B3 with third-party business tools such as Salesforce.

 ## Prerequisites for customizing B3